-- (a) annual activity reports regarding the tasks the competent authorities are required to carry out under this Regulation; - (b) annual work programmes regarding the tasks the competent authorities are required to carry out under this Regulation; - (c) a report on the overall results of the quality assurance system on an annual basis.
+(a) annual activity reports regarding the tasks the competent authorities are required to carry out under this Regulation;

+- (b) annual work programmes regarding the tasks the competent authorities are required to carry out under this Regulation; - (c) a report on the overall results of the quality assurance system on an annual basis.
 This report shall include information on recommendations issued, follow-up on the recommendations, supervisory measures taken and penalties imposed.
-It shall also include quantitative information and other key performance information on financial resources and staffing, and the efficiency and effectiveness of the quality assurance system; - (d) the report referred to in Article 40(7), which shall have regard to the specific need to protect the commercial interests of the audited entities and the statutory auditor and audit firm, including that of industrial and intellectual property.
+It shall also include quantitative information and other key performance information on financial resources and staffing, and the efficiency and effectiveness of the quality assurance system; - (d) [...] the aggregated information on the inspections findings and conclusions referred to in Article 40(7).